Basmelek18/api_yamdb/README.md

 # YaMDb Project

-The YaMDb project collects user reviews of works.
-The works themselves are not stored in YaMDb, you cannot watch a movie or listen to music here.
-Works are divided into categories, such as "Books", "Movies", "Music".
-For example, in the category "Books" there can be the works "Winnie the Pooh and Everything" and "The Martian Chronicles", and in the category "Music" there can be the song "Moskau" by the band "Rammstein" and the second suite by Bach.
-The list of categories can be expanded (for example, you can add the category "Fine Arts" or "Jewelry").
+The YaMDb project is a platform designed to aggregate user reviews for various creative works.
+Please note that the platform does not host the actual works; it serves as a space for users to share their opinions.
+Whether it's books, movies, or music, works are categorized into specific genres, allowing users to explore and engage with different types of content.

-A work can be assigned a genre from a list of preset genres (e.g., Fairy Tale, Rock, or Art House).
+For instance, in the "Books" category, users may find works such as "Winnie the Pooh and Everything" and "The Martian Chronicles."
+Similarly, the "Music" category could feature the song "Moskau" by the band "Rammstein" and Bach's second suite.
+The list of categories is flexible and can be expanded to include additional ones like "Fine Arts" or "Jewelry."
+To maintain the quality and relevance of the platform, only administrators have the authority to add new works, categories, and genres.

-Only the administrator can add works, categories and genres.
-Grateful or indignant users leave text reviews for the works and give the work a rating in the range from one to ten (integer); an average rating (integer) is formed from the user ratings.
-A user can leave only one review per work.
+Works within YaMDb can be further classified by assigning them predefined genres such as Fairy Tale, Rock, or Art House.
+Users express their opinions through text reviews and provide a numerical rating ranging from one to ten.
+The platform calculates an average rating based on user input.

-Users can leave comments on reviews.
-Only authenticated users can add reviews, comments and give ratings.
+To ensure the authenticity of the reviews and ratings, only authenticated users are allowed to contribute by adding reviews, comments, and providing ratings.
+Additionally, users are limited to one review per work, fostering a fair and diverse range of opinions.
+The platform encourages interaction by allowing users to leave comments on reviews, facilitating a community-driven discussion around the various works showcased on YaMDb.

 # Development team: